-

 Land-based licences (including casinos, lotteries and retail betting) are generally difficult to obtain.

-Further, licensed venue operators are permitted to conduct land-based machine gaming (such as slot machines, known in Australia as poker machines).
-These venues include casinos, pubs and clubs.
+Further, licensed venue operators are permitted to conduct land-based machine gaming (such as poker machines).
+Licensed venue operators include casinos, pubs and clubs.
 The sole exception to this principle is in Western Australia, where gaming machines are only permitted in casinos.
-Certain restrictions are imposed on the operation of gaming machines by licensed venue operators, such as caps on the total number of machines in any particular venue, locality or in the jurisdiction as a whole.
-The regulatory regime in respect of gaming machines differs substantially from jurisdiction to jurisdiction.
+There are restrictions that are imposed on the operation of gaming machines by licensed venue operators, including a cap on the total number of gaming machines in a particular venue (or in the relevant State or Territory itself).
+The regulatory regime in respect of gaming machines differs from jurisdiction to jurisdiction.

 The licences for land-based gaming services are typically granted on a long-term basis (e.g. 20 years) and often involve the payment of substantial licence fees and taxes.